symlex/symlex/README.md

 **The goal of this project is to simplify agile Web development by providing a working system that promotes best practices by example.**

-> Choice is the enemy of productivity.
-Put another way, if your solution does everything,
-> and has no opinions about anything, then it solves nothing.<br>
-> ― *Asim Aslam*

 *Note: https://github.com/symlex/symlex-core contains the kernel and routers as reusable components.*

 ![Screenshot](docs/images/screenshot.jpg)